wxie2017/wxie2017.github.io/pages/speech/my_toastmaster_joining_speech.md

 I am excited to be here to give you my joining speech.

 First of all, I sincerely thank Annabel and Justus for helping me go through all the registration process.
-Finnally, I have got my member ID - 007788331.
+Finnally, I have got my member ID - 07788331.
 How exciting to be part of the team!

-Following our tradition, I will introduce myself and then talk about why I join Toast- master.
+Following our tradition, I will introduce myself and then talk about why I join Toastmaster.

 I am an experienced engineer and manager, and now I am running my own software company.
 When you have any software requirement, you can come to me.
 I am glad to help.